AFDM: Evolving OFDM Towards 6G+: Open Research Challenges and Conclusion

-\section{Conclusion}
+\subsubsection{Conclusion}

-In this work, we demonstrated that \ac{AFDM} is a uniquely balanced waveform candidate for \ac{6G+} wireless systems, bridging the gap between the performance requirements of extreme-mobility scenarios and the practical demand for hardware reusability.
-By highlighting the construction of the \ac{AFDM} framework upon the established \ac{OFDM} legacy, we have shown that high-fidelity communications in doubly dispersive channels can be achieved with a modular, evolutionary approach rather than a radical system redesign.

-The presented analysis confirms that \ac{AFDM} exhibits exceptional reusability in the \ac{RF} front-end and at the receiver.
-Furthermore, the tunable chirp-parameter domain of \ac{AFDM} offers new degrees of freedom for secondary functionalities, including \ac{IM}, \ac{PLS}, and sensing, while maintaining compatibility with legacy resource grids.

-In a nutshell, \ac{AFDM} offers a low-risk, high-reward waveform candidate for \ac{6G} standardization and beyond, preserving the engineering investments of previous generations while meeting the stringent demands of the future wireless landscape.
+Overall, we highlighted that \ac{AFDM} is a well-positioned waveform candidate for \ac{6G+} wireless systems, bridging extreme-mobility performance requirements and the practical demand for hardware reusability.
+Built upon the established \ac{OFDM} legacy, \ac{AFDM} achieves high-fidelity communications in doubly dispersive channels through a modular, evolutionary approach rather than a radical system redesign.
+The presented analysis confirms extensive reusability in the \ac{RF} front-end and the receiver's \ac{FFT}/\ac{IFFT} core, while channel estimation and equalization require logic-level updates, as summarized in Table~\ref{tab:reusability_matrix}.
+The tunable chirp-parameter domain further offers degrees of freedom for secondary functionalities, including \ac{IM}, \ac{PLS}, and sensing, while maintaining compatibility with legacy resources. \ac{AFDM} thus offers a practically viable waveform candidate for \ac{6G} standardization and beyond, preserving prior engineering investments while meeting the demands of future wireless systems.